Core Architecture

 Parallel Execution Engine

-A distinctive feature of Claude Code is its parallel tool execution system.
+A distinctive feature of advanced AI coding assistants is parallel tool execution.
 This capability dramatically improves performance when working with large codebases - tasks that might take minutes when executed sequentially often complete in seconds with parallel processing.

 Concurrent Generator Approach

-Claude Code implements an elegant solution using async generators to process multiple operations in parallel while streaming results as they become available.
+Production systems implement elegant solutions using async generators to process multiple operations in parallel while streaming results as they become available.

 The core implementation breaks down into several manageable concepts: